THE BREED STANDARD: GERMAN SHORTHAIRED POINTER

 Before making a decision on getting a pup, here are some point to consider:

-What do we need to consider if we are thinking of buying a puppy?
+What do you need to consider if you are thinking of buying a puppy?

 Lifestyle; Time Available; Training Requirements; Lifetime Commitment